 Truck Stop Showers

-What do flying J truck stop showers look like?
+What do flying J truck stop public showers look like?

 From all accounts online, Flying J truck stops have fantastic shower facilities.
 This company recently renovated their bathrooms and clean the showers after every use.
 The shower heads produce very hot and high-pressure water.
 You also get a room to yourself so there is a lot of customer privacy.